 You want to make sure your cards get to their buyers in tip-top condition.
 Many people use a cellophane bag, or a compostable version to give them some protection should they get wet in transit.
-The problem with these is that regular cellophane isn’t recyclable, and even the compostable ones take ages to break down.
+The problem with these is that regular cellophane isn’t recyclable, and even compostable ones take ages to break down.
 With this in mind, I chose glassine baggies.
 While they’re not as glamorous as cellophane is, they are paper at the end of the day so are recyclable.
-You’ll also need board back envelopes to send them out in so they don’t get rumpled in the mail.
+You’ll also need board-back envelopes to send them out in so they don’t get rumpled in the mail.
 And don’t forget to order some paper for printing invoices and address labels!

 You can also choose to customise the experience of receiving your order a little more.
 I ordered some branded stickers from printed.com, and designed a little thank you note, every one of which gets personalised before packing.

 Then pricing!
 That’s a minefield in itself.
 I chose to price mine competitively with others I saw on the market in terms of product and postage.
 I also chose to offer the chance to have the card written out on behalf of the customer with some lovely calligraphy!
 And this is a chargeable extra.
-Admittedly I’m probably not charging enough, but there’s something so wholesome about writing out love notes for people that I don’t mind at all!
-(Note, this attitude is probably why I did badly in my Business Studies GCSE many moons ago.)

 Then which platform?
 You might have your own website, in which case you might be able to leverage something like Shopify.
-Which means you’ll get fewer charges, but you’ll also have to work harder to drive footfall to it.
+This means you’ll get fewer charges, but you’ll also have to work harder to drive footfall to it.
 Then there are e-commerce platforms like Etsy and Folksy, which will give you more exposure but you’ll also be up against more ‘competition’.
 I went with Etsy as it looks as though it has more traffic than Folksy.
-That said, at some point, I’ll probably look at selling on Folksy too and comparing my returns.
+That said, at some point, I’ll probably look at selling on Folksy too and compare my returns.